List of Underdog characters: General Brainley

-General Brainley is in charge of the moon launch at Cape Canaveral.
+General Brainley (voiced by Allen Swift) is in charge of the moon launch at Cape Canaveral.
 When he was about to send a pair of astronauts and Sweet Polly to the moon, Simon Bar Sinister and Cad Lackey hijacked the spaceship and held Sweet Polly prisoner so they could use the Weather Machine against Earth.
 When anything goes awry, he deems the problem an outrage.

-He is voiced by Allen Swift.